 (2020) titled "Pedagogical Knowledge in English Language Teaching: A Lifelong-learning, Complex-system Perspective" for respondents to answer questions for the independent and dependent variables.

-The first section of the survey asked students about the teachers' mastery and proficiency regarding their pedagogical expertise and linguistic competence.
-It includes three indicators: grammar, reading comprehension, and vocabulary.
+The first section of the survey asked students about the teachers' mastery and proficiency in terms of pedagogical expertise and linguistic competence.
+It included three indicators: grammar, reading comprehension, and vocabulary.

 Also, the second section of the survey asked students about their linguistic competence, which consists of three indicators: grammar, reading comprehension, and vocabulary.